t27duck/scopelist/README.md

 # Scopelist

-A simple way to track scopes in ActiveRecord 4.2 to 7.0.
+A simple way to track scopes in ActiveRecord.

-NOTE: Tested on Ruby 2.6 and later.
+NOTE: Tested on Ruby 3.0 and later.
 Older versions may work but are not supported.

-NOTE: Rails 5.2 to 7.0 are officially supported.
+NOTE: Rails 6.1 to 7.1 are officially supported.
 Older versions down to 4.2 may work but are not supported.

 ![Build Status](https://github.com/t27duck/scopelist/workflows/CI/badge.svg)